formkiq/docs.formkiq.com/docs/platform/migration-and-data-import.md

 - Use EC2 for large migrations instead of a local workstation or AWS CloudShell.
 - Start with a small pilot batch and increase concurrency gradually.
 - Monitor API errors, throttling, Lambda errors, SQS depth, and OpenSearch indexing behavior.
-- Use presigned S3 upload or FileSync content import for large binary files.
+- Use presigned S3 upload or FormKiQ CLI content import for large binary files.
 - Avoid running expensive actions on every document during the first bulk load unless they are required for cutover.
 - Reindex or run OCR after the content load if that gives better control over cost and throughput.
 - Keep migration batches small enough that a failed batch can be replayed without manual cleanup.